MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/user-guide.md

-# Dynamics 365 Product Visualize User Guide
+# Dynamics 365 Product Visualize User (in preview) Guide

-Microsoft Dynamics 365 Product Visualize empowers sellers to showcase and customize products in their actual environment, helping create a shared understanding between buyer and seller to accelerate complex sales processes.
+Microsoft Dynamics 365 Product Visualize (in preview) empowers sellers to showcase and customize products in their actual environment, helping create a shared understanding between buyer and seller to accelerate complex sales processes.

 This User Guide describes everything you need to know about working with the app.
 It shows you how to: